 Budgeting.
 Budgeting is like dieting.
 If you really feel you are depriving yourself, the budget will fail.
 My own budget allows for splurges, and entertainment so the budget doesn’t feel so restrictive.
 You’d be amazed at how many live shows are free or low cost in the NY/NJ area.
 There are inexpensive restaurants with high quality food that cost a lot less than McDonald’s.
 Supermarkets with wholesale and near-wholesale prices.
 The key thing is to make a lifestyle change.
 You can’t keep spending like you used to spend.
 The old ways are dead - so bury them and move on.

 Change your choices.
 You can’t afford to go to the movies.
 Neither can your kids.
 But you might be able to see an off-off Broadway show for the same price or even less.
 It is absolutely possible to get some culture and save some bread.
-Twenty bucks gets you a movie and a medium popcorn at an AMC movie theater.
-The same twenty bucks just got me 2nd row at the New Jersey Performing Arts Center to see the New Jersey Symphony.
+Twenty bucks gets you a movie and a medium popcorn (did I say medium?
+I meant small) at an AMC movie theater.
+The same twenty bucks just got me 2nd row at the New Jersey Performing Arts Center to see the New Jersey Symphony - live.
 Skip the popcorn - get the culture.

 Bartering.
 The barter economy is alive and well.
 You can trade skills.
 Save on babysitting by taking turns with a friend – one evening you watch her kids – the next, vice versa.